Philesiv/XSLeaker/README.md

 2. Create *n* Chrome profiles, one for each state.
 As the profiles can be reused, the user only has to create new Chrome profiles if more than *n*  states should be tested.
 3. Install the XSLeaker Chrome extension for each profile.

-This setup must be done only once, except if the user needs more profiles as they want to test more states.
+This setup must be done only once, except if the user want to test more then *n* states.

 ## How to use it
 1. [Run the node.js server](server/README.md)